seastar-consulting/checkers/README.md

 - **Resolve Possible Issues**: Automatically resolve or provide suggestions for resolving detected problems.
 - **Customizable Checks**: Allow users to define custom checks specific to their projects.
 - **Easy Integration**: Seamlessly integrate with existing development workflows and tools.
-- **Detailed Reporting**: Provide detailed reports on the status of the development environment.
+- **Detailed Reporting**: Provide detailed reports.
 This is useful for sharing the diagnostic results with your team in order to get better support.

-## Non-Goals

-- **Environment Setup**: Checkers does not set up or install development tools and environments.
-- **Performance Monitoring**: It is not intended for monitoring the performance of applications or external systems.

 ## Development